-There is no more room for ambiguity; we have completely determined the table!
+No room remains for ambiguity, so we have completely determined the table!
 The only assumption we made was that G is a group of order two.
 This table must apply to any group of order two!

-In Definition 2.1 and Example 2.9, the symbol \circ is a placeholder for any operation.
+In Definition 2.1 and Example 2.11, the symbol o is a placeholder for any operation.
 We assumed nothing about its actual behavior, so it can represent addition, multiplication, or other operations that we have not yet considered.
+From the point of group theory, all three groups we showed in Example 2.9 are in fact the same, so whatever we do for one, we do also for the rest.
 Behold the power of abstraction!